rogsme/yams.media/content/install/steps.md

   + `/srv/media/downloads`: For your torrent downloads.
   + `/srv/media/blackhole`: For your torrents blackhole.
 - **A regular user to run and own the media files:** You shouldn’t use `root` for this user, but I’m not your father, nothing is going to stop you lol
+- **A VPN service (optional but STRONGLY recommended):** If you can, choose one from [this list](/advanced/vpn#official-supported-vpns).
+The VPN I always recommend is [Mullvad](https://mullvad.net/en/) for reasons I will explain later in the installation process.

 ## To install